-A comprehensive, unbiased study comparing the total environmental impact of glass bottles to that of aluminum cans does not exist.
-So we see a lot of guessing going on out there and many of those guesses are being stated as though they were ultimate facts.
+Comprehensive, unbiased studies comparing the total environmental impact of glass bottles to that of aluminum cans do not exist, so we see a lot of guessing going on out there and many of those guesses are being stated as though they were ultimate facts.

 Below are some questions we hear often along with answers based on the research we’ve done.
 Remember, though, that since a comprehensive study has never been conducted, we don’t really know which container is ultimately environmentally superior.